 - Team allocation: 50% of two senior developers for three months.

-- Equipment needs: testing devices and development servers.
+- Equipment needs: Testing devices and development servers.

 Initial risks and assumptions

-Common risk categories:
+Common risk categories may include:

-- Technical risks: third-party API availability delays.
+- Technical risks: Third-party API availability delays.

-- Resource risks: key team member availability during critical phases.
+- Resource risks: Key team member availability during critical phases.

-- External dependencies: vendor delivery timelines.
+- External dependencies: Vendor delivery timelines.

-Who creates and approves a project charter?
+Duncan McHugh | Chief Operations OfficerWho creates and approves a project charter?

 The project manager typically drafts the charter: gathering information from the business case, interviewing stakeholders, and defining the initial scope and timeline.
 However, the project manager cannot approve their own charter.

-Approval authority rests with the project sponsor — usually an executive or senior manager.
-Their signature indicates organizational acceptance of the scope, risks, and budget outlined.
 In some organizations, a project management office (PMO) or steering committee may also review the charter to ensure it meets standards and aligns with the portfolio.

 When roles are unclear, the project manager should lead this process.
 Clear ownership keeps the charter moving from draft to approval efficiently, avoiding unnecessary delays.